 The Access Notch

-There were six inches of new snow.
-It looked a day or two old.
-Then the closer we were to the notch, the more ice there was under the fresh powder.
-So we could have put on crampons here to keep from sliding.
-The boot trails ended on the gap.
+There were six inches of days-old new snow.
+Then as we neared the notch, we found more ice under the fresh powder.
+I should’ve put on crampons here to keep from sliding.
+The boot tracks later ended on the notch.

-Snow conditions west of the notch were much better.
-That area had also been in the sun for several hours.
-So it wasn’t as icy.
-The gully across the way looked steep from here.
-Other reports had mentioned it as well.
+We found decent snow west of the notch.
+That area had also been in the sun for several hours, so it wasn’t as icy.
+The gully across the way looked steep like the reports had described.

 See more trip photos here.

-Shortly, we made our way over to the bottom of the gully.
-The terrain was steep, as I saw from the notch earlier.
-So I looked at the dry rocks to the right.
-Then I decided to climb up through them instead.
-Later I met Dave at the bottom of the summit.
+Shortly, we made our way over to the bottom of the gully, and it was just as steep closeup.
+So I went up the adjacent dry rocks instead to pick up the pace.
+Later I met Dave below the summit block.

 The west slopes were still icy.
-So with microspikes, I climbed up through rocks and brush whenever possible.
-That way, I avoided most of the ice.
-Dave put on crampons to gain better footing.
-Then snow quality improved just below the top.
+So with microspikes on, I went up through rocks and krummholz whenever possible.
+In turn, I avoided most of the ice.
+Dave put on crampons to gain better footing as snow improved right below the top.

 See more trip photos here.

-We spent a long time on the summit in excellent weather.
-The closeup view of Del Campo Peak, Gothic Peak, and Lewis Peak was breathtaking.
+We spent a long time on top in excellent weather.
+The close-up view of Del Campo Peak, Gothic Peak, and Lewis Peak was breathtaking.
 To the northwest were Sperry Peak and Vesper Peak.
-Then we could even see Mount Baker now that it was out of the clouds.
+Mount Baker even showed her fave out of the clouds.

-The eastern peaks were still in the mists.
-So we couldn’t get a decent look at the Monte Cristo group.
-Or Sloan Peak and Glacier Peak.
-We waited a while, but the clouds were too stubborn to move.
-But we had enough views to savor in the other directions.
+Eastern peaks were still in the mists, so Monte Cristo group, Sloan Peak, or Glacier Peak was still not visible.
+We waited a while for the stubborn clouds to shift.
+But we had plenty of views to savor in the other directions.

 See more trip photos here.